Athens Museums

 Technopolis

 The Technopolis is an industrial museum which opened its doors in 2013.
 It is one of the few and highly remarkable surviving examples of Greek industrial heritage.
 Located in the area of Technopolis in Gazi, it occupies the spot where the old gas factory, which provided energy and lighting in Athens for about 130 years, once was.
-The Technopolis is a major cultural venue and one of the most important industrial monuments.
 It upgrades a historic area of the capital and creates a more positive side to the cultural identity of Athens.

 Numismatic Museum